Skip

 Track thesis, support, and counterpoint so the oral response can stay selective rather than overloaded.

-• Handle delf b2 listening clinic and delf b2 listening as a comparison or analytical task with one visible line of judgment from start to finish.
+• Handle the DELF B2 listening tasks as a comparison or analytical task with one visible line of judgment from start to finish.

 • Turn the reading and response tasks in listening clinic into one short synthesis that ends with a conclusion, not just a list of observations.